mgmt-sa-tiger-team/sap-hana-workshop/exercises/4-live-kernel-alt/README.md

 Step 2:
 -------

-After answering the survey question and running, validate that systems are not vulnerable anymore.
+After answering the survey question and running, validate that systems are not vulnerable anymore:

+0: not vulnerable
+1: vulnerable

 Step 3:
 -------